How Certified Digital Marketers Generate Higher Customer Growth

-Wondering about the value of having a Certified Digital Marketer on your payroll?
-According to McKinley Marketing Partners, Digital Marketing is the most sought-after marketing specialty for 2019.
+Wondering about the value of having a Digital Marketing Professional on your payroll?
+According to McKinley Marketing Partners, Digital Marketing was the most sought-after marketing specialty for 2019.
 They estimate 61 percent of hiring managers plan to add Digital Marketing Professionals to their team this year alone.

-That’s because Certified Digital Marketers know how to generate customer growth for their companies.
+That’s because Digital Marketing Professionals know how to generate customer growth for their companies.

 But what strategies and tactics do Digital Marketers need to know to generate higher customer growth?
-And how can they stay up-to-date with the ever-changing activities required of these professionals to stay effective at generating customer growth?
+And what type of digital marketing technology platform is best?

 Let’s talk first about the strategies and tactics that Digital Marketers are expected to know in order to effectively do their job.
 Then we’ll explore how they can learn and stay up-to-date with all of those tasks.